mocks-server/website/docs/advanced-custom-fixtures-handlers.md

 #### `static get displayName()`

-This sttic getter should return the name of the fixtures handler, which is useful for debugging purposes.
+This static getter should return the name of the fixtures handler, which is useful for debugging purposes.

 #### `constructor(fixture, mocksServerInstance)`